GistNoesis/OpenDogSimulator/README.md

 The general architecture will be pretty classic in the line of http://blog.otoro.net/2017/11/12/evolving-stable-strategies/ :

--develop custom gym environment
+- Develop custom gym environment
--develop custom policy model then solve it using either a variant of Evolution Strategies (currently implemented as it is easier), or PPO
+- Develop custom policy model then solve it using either a variant of Evolution Strategies (currently implemented as it is easier), or PPO
--Randomize various constants (like gravity, inertia matrices,...,time jitter) to make it robust so we can transfer it to the real world robot.
+- Randomize various constants (like gravity, inertia matrices,...,time jitter) to make it robust so we can transfer it to the real world robot.

 For the reinforcement learning, currently using es code a little modified from https://github.com/hardmaru/estool/